d3smondwong/pickleball_video_player_ball_tracker/README.md

 # Pickleball Player and Ball Tracker

-This application analyzes pickleball videos to automatically track player movements and ball trajectories using computer vision.
-It leverages the YOLOv12x model for player detection and a custom ball tracking model trained on Roboflow.
-Using the dynamic detections, the application maps real-world position of the player and ball onto a 2d mini-court using a homography matrix and perspective techniques for an interactive visualisation.
+This computer vision application automates pickleball game analysis by tracking player movements and ball trajectories.
+It utilizes the YOLOv12x model for robust player detection and a custom, Roboflow-trained model for ball tracking.
+The system then employs perspective projection to map these dynamic, real-world positions onto a 2D court model, automatically calculating in-game statistics like ball hits and player running distance for interactive visualization.

 ### Use Case